beto33014/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Accelerometer data from training and testing phases of the experiment were merged into a single data set.
 This data set was subsetted for variables that measures mean and standard deviations of a variable measured in the experiment.
 Afterwards the average of each substetted variable for each activity and each subject was calculated.

 ##Variables
-The following a r data frames created to clean the accelerometer data:
+The following a r data frames were created to clean the accelerometer data:
 * valsTrain: training accelerometer data with column heading, subject id and activity performed
 * valsTest: test accelerometer data with column heading, subject id and activity performed
 * allValues: merging of training and test data